Harry Joel RumneyB.Sc (Bio), B. Sc (Ag), DVM, Cert DHM

 Dr. Laurie hails from Brampton, Ontario, but is well travelled when it comes to her education.
 She obtained her Bachelor of Science degree from Guelph, but Guelph was too close to home for our Dr. Laurie, and she moved to Wales for her Masters degree.
 After spending some time with the sheep of Wales, Dr. Laurie decided to pursue her veterinary degree abroad, and obtained her MVB from UCD, Ireland.
 She joined our team in 2018 as a mixed animal practicioner, with a special interest in bovine.
 She has one guinea pig and enjoys walking on the beach (although not accompanied by her pocket pet).

 Originally from Burlington, Ontario, Dr. Ashley attended the University of Guelph for Bio-Medical science before moving abroad to Dublin, Ireland.
-After graduating with her degree in Veterinary Medicine from UCD, she returned home to Canada and settled in Midland with her adorable adopted cat Amber.
-In her free time she enjoys training and competing in martial arts, and visiting Copper, her family's Brittany, back in Burlington
+After graduating with her degree in Veterinary Medicine from UCD, she returned home to Canada and settled in Midland with her adorable adopted cats, Amber and Ivy.
+In her free time she enjoys training and competing in martial arts, and visiting Copper, her family's Brittany Spaniel, back in Burlington.